iri/gserv/README.md

 # gserv
-A lean and simple UDP graphics server (~22kb compiled), written in C
+A lean and simple UDP graphics server (~22kb compiled on OSX), written in C

 ## Requirements